huntdatacenter/docs/docs/working-in-your-lab/workbench/README.md

 # Workbench

-**The intention with the workbench is to give you a simple and secure place to work with your data and tools together with your team.**
+**The intention with the Workbench is to give you a simple and secure place to work with your data and tools together with your team.**

 ## About

-The workbench is web-based and build around the feel of Jupyter notebooks with access to application such as RStudio, R, Python and Conda.
+The Workbench is web-based and build around the feel of Jupyter notebooks with access to application such as RStudio, R, Python and Conda.
 We have also included support for Matlab and Stata for those than bring their own license.

 ![hunt-lab-workbench.png](./images/hunt-lab-workbench.png)

 ## Request access

 ::: warning Approvals
-The workbench is currently only available to NTNU users and lab users from data controllers that have approved the service.
+The Workbench is currently only available to NTNU users and lab users from data controllers that have approved the service.
 :::

 **Existing users**.
-[Contact us](/contact) to request keys and the certificate for your new workbench:
+[Contact us](/contact) to request keys and the certificate for your new Workbench:

-> Hi team, I would like to try my new workbench and are looking forward to receive my certificate.
+> Hi team, I would like to try my new Workbench and are looking forward to receive my certificate.

 **New users**.
 You will receive keys and certificate as part of your regular onboarding.